Convex-Dev/convex.cljc/project/cvm/README.md

      ($.cvm/ctx))
 ```

-Functions `ctx` -> `ctx` are common.
-While a context is mostly immutable, when using such functions, the input context **MUST** be discarded in favor
+Functions `ctx` -> `ctx` are common in the `$.cvm` namespace.
+While a context is mostly immutable, when using such functions, the input context **MUST**
-of the output context.
+be discarded in favor of the output context.

 The only exception is forking which creates a cheap copy.
-Whatever happens with a copy as absolutely no effect on the original.
+Whatever happens with a copy has absolutely no effect on the original.
 It is commonly used for
 preparing a "base" context that is then copied and reused in many situations.

 ```clojure